 - Avoid foods that are known to cause flatulence such as sweet potato, eggs, cabbage, onion, broccoli, beans, chickpeas, fried foods, peas, peaches and grains;

 - Avoid talking when you are eating;

 - Eat slowly and chew food properly;

-- Wear comfortable fitting clothes;
+- Wear comfortable and loose-fitting clothes;

 - Avoid chewing gum.

 Symptoms of excess gas in pregnancy normally include sharp abdominal pain, which seems like something stabbing the stomach area, flatulence, constipation, and cramps.
-If you have other symptoms too, such as abdominal pain on one side, nausea, vomiting, or diarrhea please visit your obstetrician.
+If you have other symptoms too, such as abdominal pain on one side, nausea, vomiting, or diarrhea, please visit your obstetrician.